-The twenty-four elders exist in in each one of us as twenty-four centers of consciousness-power, or chakras, in the sahasrara chakra.
-In their midst is our spirit-self, the atman, the divinity in each one of us, the jiva (individual spirit) that is essentially Shiva (infinite, cosmic Spirit).
+The twenty-four elders exist in in each one of us as twenty-four centers of consciousness-power in the sahasrara chakra.
+In their midst is our spirit-self, the Atman, the divinity in each one of us, the jiva (individual spirit) that is essentially Shiva (infinite, cosmic Spirit).

 Therefore meditation and japa done with the awareness centered in the sahasrara, is the way to enlightenment.
 That will bring about our own personal Revelation, the realization of the Self.
-(See Soham Yoga for more on this.)
+(See Soham Yoga: The Yoga of the Self for more on this.)